gaphor/gaphor.github.io/ru/tutorials/your-first-model.md

 To create a new diagram, use the Navigation section.
 Select an element that can contain a diagram (a Package or Profile) and right-click.
 Select New diagram and a new diagram is created.
 As of Gaphor 1.1.0 a buttion is available in the header bar.
-Select a package and you'll notice the button is not grayed out and can be clicked, resulting in a new diagram being added to the model.
+Select a package, and you'll notice the button is not grayed out and can be clicked, resulting in a new diagram being added to the model.

-## Copy and Paste
+## Копирование и Вставка

 Items in a diagram can be copied and pasted (in the same diagram or another).
 A paste will create new items in the diagrams, the items they represent (e.g. the Class that's shown in the Navigation) is *not* copied (call it a shallow copy if you like).

-This way you can easely create visual copies of the same (underlaying) model element.
+This way you can easily create visual copies of the same (underlying) model element.

-## Drag and Drop
+## Перетаскивание

 Adding an existing element to a diagram is simple: drag the element from the Navigation section onto a diagram.
 Not all elements that show up in the